ICT4H/atomfeed/doc/event-driven.md

 There is one special feed known as the recent feed, which holds the most recent entries.
 This feed does not have a *next* link because it is at the head of the list.

-This is the published entry point to the feed.
-Consumers of the event feed will always be able to dereference http://example.com/recent to get the most recent entries.
+The recent feed is the published entry point.
+Consumers of the event feed will always be able to retrieve http://example.com/recent to get the most recent entries.

-Normal feeds do not change after they have been created, but the recent feed will continue to have entries prepended to it until the server archives the feed.
+Feeds older than the recent one are known as archived feeds.
+Archived feeds do not change after they have been created, but the recent feed will continue to have entries prepended to it until the server archives the feed.
 This means that caching can be much more agressive for archived feeds than the recent feed.

     <?xml version="1.0">
         <feed xmlns="http://www.w3.org/2005/Atom">